SerCom-KC/cartoon-network-schedule/next-showings.md

 11:00AM Teen Titans Go! - And the Award for Sound Design Goes to Rob; Some of Their Parts
 11:30AM Teen Titans Go! - 40%, 40%, 20%; Cat's Fancy
 12:00PM Teen Titans Go! - Robin Backwards; Crazy Day
-12:30PM The Amazing World of Gumball - The Compilation; The Best
+12:30PM The Amazing World of Gumball - The Best; The Compilation
 01:00PM The Amazing World of Gumball - The Worst; The Stories
 01:30PM Unikitty! - Action Forest; Little Prince Puppycorn
-02:00PM Teen Titans Go! - Two Parter Part 1; Two Parter Part 2
+02:00PM Teen Titans Go! - Two Parter Part 2; Two Parter Part 1
 02:30PM Teen Titans Go! - The Return of Slade
 02:45PM Ben 10 - All Koiled Up
 03:00PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash; The Brood
-05:00PM Craig of the Creek - Sunday Clothes; Dog Decider
+05:00PM Craig of the Creek - Dog Decider; Sunday Clothes
 05:30PM Teen Titans Go! - Night Begins to Shine Special
 06:30PM The Amazing World of Gumball - The Flower; The Banana
 07:00PM Craig of the Creek - Bring Out Your Beast; Escape from Family Dinner